 But everything calls for a trade-off.
 We can only keep up with so much, and we can only fit so many activities into our day.
 There will never be enough time, space, or energy for everything.
 And we don’t really need it all anyway, do we?

-I have found that some of our happiest times were also our simplest.
+We have found that some of our happiest times were also our simplest.
 Perhaps because fewer distractions helped us see and appreciate the more meaningful things of life.
 A slow and happy simple life.
 With plenty of time for the things that really matter: like God, family, friends, and neighbors.
 Making memories, creating happy times.
 And just being together.

 I remember few gifts from my childhood, but I remember special family times and trips.
 And even the simplest things like the drive-in theater in our old station wagon.
 My parents worked a lot.
 Four kids makes for a lot of work!
 But they were mostly worked at building a full and happy life for our family, and creating happy memories!